meteor/meteor/content/testing.md

 <h3 id="isolation-techniques">Isolation techniques</h3>

-In the [unit test above](#simple-unit-test) we saw a very limited example of how to isolate a module from the larger app.
+In the [unit tests above](#simple-blaze-unit-test) we saw a very limited example of how to isolate a module from the larger app.
 This is critical for proper unit testing.
 Some other utilities and techniques include:

   - The [`velocity:meteor-stubs`](https://atmospherejs.com/velocity/meteor-stubs) package, which creates simple stubs for most Meteor core objects.